zebsummerfield/Project-Euler-Answers/README.md

 # Project-Euler-Answers
-A collection of files which answer problems from the Project Euler Archive
+A collection of python scripts which answer problems from the Project Euler Archive.